w3c/wai-curricula/content/designer/visual-design.md

 {% include excol.html type="middle" %}

-Explain how people with disabilities perceive different web page regions and content through text and visual landmarks and cues.
-Present different strategies to include such cues early in the design phase.
+Explain how people with disabilities perceive different web page regions and content through text, landmarks, and cues.
+Present different strategies to include such text, landmarks, and cues early in the design phase.

 #### Learning Outcomes for Topic